 The following terms used in this Agreement, to all intents and purposes of this Agreement, have the meaning as specified below respectively except where the context requires otherwise:

-“Products” means hardware products such as including, but not limited to, IriCAMM products, IriTerminal products, IriMobile products, IriMagic products, IriShield products, IriHerald products, any and all iris-recognition cameras that are developed and/or manufactured by IRITECH.
+“Products” means hardware products such as including, but not limited to, IriCAMM products, IriTerminal products, IriMobile products, IriMagic products, IriEnvoy-MK products, IriHerald products, any and all iris-recognition cameras that are developed and/or manufactured by IRITECH.

 “Embedded Software” means any and all software embedded, recorded, contained or enclosed in hardware products and any related printed or electronic material developed and/or provided by IRTECH, and any updates, modifications, revisions, copies, documentation and design data of the foregoing.